Anubis-programmer/ANUVerzum/README.md

             /**
              *  - "setState()" can be used.
              *  - Possible params for "setState()":
-             *    - partialState -- object | callback -- The new state object or a callback with params "prevState" and "prevProps"
+             *    - partialState: object | callback
-             */
+	     *      -- The new state object or a callback with params "prevState" and "prevProps" */
         }
         render() {